 Food has been a passion of mine since I was young.
 I have the fondest memories of adventuring around gulf coast seafood restaurants where I grew up as a child.
 I would sneak into the kitchen as ask the chefs questions and hope they had the time to give me a tour.
 They would gladly take me out to the docks and show me where the fisherman would bring in the daily catch.
-Afterwards allowing me to examine the plethora of sea life sleeping on ice in the huge walk-in coolers.
+Afterward allowing me to examine the plethora of sea life sleeping on ice in the huge walk-in coolers.
 I was enthralled by the restaurant community from a young age, constantly pretending to be service staff and taking dinner orders for my family.
 I began my career working in restaurants on my fifteenth birthday, the first day I was legally allowed to do so.
 From that point on, I was surrounded by amazing chefs creating the most delicious meals for their patrons.
 Constantly inspired and empowered to try new things, my palate began to expand, and my relationship with food began to evolve.
 My preferences began to shift from fish-sticks and macaroni to grilled Atlantic salmon with fresh greens and rainbows of produce.
 It wasn't until I moved to California in 2010 that I really began to understand the beauty of organic produce and local ingredients.
 There was a whole new world of tastes, flavors, and ingredients to use that I had never even seen.
 Something incredible was available at the farmers market year round.
 I began to study the seasons, befriend the farmers, and learn as much as possible about the new abundance which was now at my fingertips.

 Landing jobs at Michelin starred restaurants inspired me to push the boundaries with food, flavor, and creativity in the kitchen.
-Food that is beautiful, colorful and delicious will make even the toughest of critics smile.
+Food that is beautiful, colorful, and delicious will make even the toughest of critics smile.
 The current state of health in our country encouraged me to do more, and share the knowledge I have with others.
 I was inspired to begin volunteering with CUESA (Center for Urban Education about Sustainable Agriculture) in their Foodwise Kids program.
 Here, kids from bay area schools come on one day field trips to the Ferry Building Farmers Market.
 We teach them about local, sustainable, and organic food, seasoning and flavor, and encourage them to learn more about their local foodshed.
 They are empowered to shop the market in groups, selecting ingredients for a dish they will create together and share with their classmates.
 Watching them collaborate and co-create is nothing short of magic.
 Using surveys after each program, we see that the kids are always inspired to try new fruits and vegetables, and excited to share this knowledge with their families.
 They leave with a sense of accomplishment that will transcend into other aspects of their lives.